Skip to main content

 The following describes how to compile the firmware:

-• After connecting via SSH, enter the following command and press Enter:
+• After connecting to SSH, enter the command below and press Enter:

 cd ~/klipper && rm -rf ~/klipper/.config && rm -rf ~/klipper/out && make menuconfig

-• Among these, rm -rf ~/klipper/.config && rm -rf ~/klipper/out deletes previous compilation data and firmware.
+• Here, rm -rf ~/klipper/.config && rm -rf ~/klipper/out deletes the previous compilation data and firmware.

 Loading...